BrenPatF/Sandbox/README.md

 ```
 $ node ./examples/externals/test-externals
 ```

+The three testing steps can easily be automated in Powershell (or Unix bash).

 The package is tested using the Math Function Unit Testing design pattern (`See also` below).
 In this approach, a 'pure' wrapper function is constructed that takes input parameters and returns a value, and is tested within a loop over scenario records read from a JSON file.